 Then Jesus went from village to village, teaching the people.
 And he called his twelve disciples together and began sending them out two by two, giving them authority to cast out evil spirits.
 He told them to take nothing for their journey except a walking stick — no food, no traveler's bag, no money.
 He allowed them to wear sandals but not to take a change of clothes.

 "Wherever you go," he said, "stay in the same house until you leave town.
 But if any place refuses to welcome you or listen to you, shake its dust from your feet as you leave to show that you have abandoned those people to their fate."

 — Mark 6:6-11 NLT

 O LORD God Almighty, thank you for your grace.
 Thank you for your mercy.
-Thank you for your gospel.
-Please help me to not take rejection of your message by others personally.
-Instead, dear Father, please use me to help others understand that they are making a decision about their life, their sins, their eternal destiny, and the source of their grace.
+Thank you for your Good News.
+Please help me not to take rejection of your message by others personally.
+Instead, dear Father, please use me to help others understand that they are making a decision about their lives, their sins, their eternal destiny, and the source of their grace.
 When rejection comes, help me to move on and trust that the seeds of grace that have been planted may germinate at some other time, but that there are others who need your message now and are ready to hear it and need me to move on and find them.
-In Jesus' name I pray.
+In Jesus' name, I pray.
 Amen.

 Related Scripture Readings

 - Acts 13:48-52

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.